 Continuing to expand our business to attract customers and contributors in countries other than the United States is a critical element of our business strategy.
-In 2012, approximately 65% of our revenue was derived from customers located outside of North America.
+In 2013, approximately 65% of our revenue was derived from customers located outside of North America.
 While a significant portion of our customers reside outside of the United States, we have a limited operating history as a company outside the United States.
 We expect to continue to devote significant resources to international expansion through establishing additional offices, hiring additional overseas personnel and exploring acquisition opportunities.
 In addition, we expect to increase marketing for our foreign language offerings and to further localize our collection and user experience for foreign markets.
-Our ability to expand our business and to attract talented employees, and customers and contributors in an increasing number of international markets requires considerable management attention and customs, legal systems, alternative dispute systems, regulatory systems and commercial infrastructures.
+Our ability to expand our business and to attract talented employees, and customers and contributors in an increasing number of international markets requires considerable management attention and resources and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, legal systems, alternative dispute systems, regulatory systems and commercial infrastructures.
 Expanding our international focus may subject us to risks that we have not faced before or increase risks that we currently face, including risks associated with:

-- modifying our technology and marketing our offerings for customers and contributors beyond those languages we currently offer; - localizing our content to foreign customers' preferences and customs; - legal, political or systemic restrictions on the ability of U.S. companies to do business in foreign countries, including, among others, restrictions imposed by the U.S. Office of Foreign Assets Control (OFAC) on the ability of U.S. companies to do business in certain specified foreign countries or with certain specified organizations and individuals; - compliance with foreign laws and regulations, including disclosure requirements, privacy laws, rights of publicity, technology laws and laws relating to content; - protecting and enforcing our intellectual property rights; - · recruiting and retaining talented and capable management and employees in foreign countries; - potential adverse foreign tax consequences; - strains on our financial and other systems to properly administer VAT, withholdings and other taxes; - currency exchange fluctuations; - remedying the material weakness in our internal control over financial reporting relating to tax compliance; and - higher costs associated with doing business internationally.
+- modifying our technology and marketing our offerings for customers and contributors beyond the 20 languages we currently offer; - localizing our content to foreign customers' preferences and customs; - legal, political or systemic restrictions on the ability of U.S. companies to do business in foreign countries, including, among others, restrictions imposed by the U.S. Office of Foreign Assets Control (OFAC) on the ability of U.S. companies to do business in certain specified foreign countries or with certain specified organizations and individuals; - compliance with foreign laws and regulations, including disclosure requirements, privacy laws, rights of publicity, technology laws and laws relating to content; - protecting and enforcing our intellectual property rights; - recruiting and retaining talented and capable management and employees in foreign countries; - potential adverse foreign tax consequences; - strains on our financial and other systems to properly administer VAT, withholdings and other taxes; - · currency exchange fluctuations; and - higher costs associated with doing business internationally.